 The World Food Prize holds various events throughout the year, including:

-The World Food Prize Laureate Award Ceremony.
-This event is held in the magnificent Iowa State Capitol building in Des Moines, Iowa.
-The ceremony rivals that of the Nobel Prize, drawing over 800 international guests.
+The magnificent Iowa State Capitol building in Des Moines, Iowa, is the setting each October for the ceremony at which the $250,000 World Food Prize is presented to the newest Laureate(s).
+The ceremony has been said to rival those of the Nobel Prize in Sweden and Norway, drawing over 800 international guests.
 Each year, world-class performers take the stage to honor the World Food Prize Laureate, and the event is televised and webcast live.
-Past performers have included Ray Charles, John Denver, Chachi Tadesse, Kathak Gunjan, the Tokyo String Quartet, and Achinoam Nini (Noa).
-Following the Ceremony, the celebration continues at the Laureate Award Dinner, held in the Capitol rotunda.
+Past performers have included Ray Charles, John Denver, Broadway star Leslie Odom Jr., the Tokyo String Quartet, the Kathak Gunjan dancers from India, and international and recording stars such as Chachi Tadesse of Ethiopia and Achinoam Nini (Noa) from Yemen.
+Following the Ceremony, the celebration continues at the Laureate Award Dinner, held in the rotunda of the Capitol.
 Learn more about past events here.